 The world-famous Whitsunday Islands float between the central Queensland coast and the Great Barrier Reef.
 The area is legendary with keen yachties, and has been voted as one of the world’s most beautiful sailing destinations – boasting sheltered coves for mooring, pristine beaches and stunning reefs in which to snorkel.
 The Whitsundays is dotted with idyllic islands, which once formed a mountain range on Australia’s mainland.
-Today, there are There are 74 islands to explore, and only eight of these are inhabited, including Hamilton Island.
+Today, there are 74 islands to explore, and only eight of these are inhabited, including Hamilton Island.

 The Great Barrier Reef Marine Park protects the surrounding reef, and 32 of the islands are protected by the Whitsunday Islands National Park, including the pristine Whitsunday Island.